laravel/docs/billing.md

 If the customer is on trial, the trial period will be maintained.
 Additionally, if a "quantity" exists for the subscription, that quantity will also be maintained.

-If you would like to swap plans and cancel any trial period the customer is currently on, you may invoke the `skipTrial` method:
+If you would like to swap prices and cancel any trial period the customer is currently on, you may invoke the `skipTrial` method:

     $user->subscription('default')
             ->skipTrial()
             ->swap('price_id');

-If you would like to swap plans and immediately invoice the customer instead of waiting for their next billing cycle, you may use the `swapAndInvoice` method:
+If you would like to swap prices and immediately invoice the customer instead of waiting for their next billing cycle, you may use the `swapAndInvoice` method:

     $user = User::find(1);